 Binding: Exposed Swiss binding within soft cover in dust-jacket and belly band

 Languages: French, Japanese and English

-Edition Size: 500 regular edition copies (10 special editions)
+Edition Size: 500 regular edition copies (10 special editions with signed print)

 Editors: Laurence Vecten, Russet Lederman and Yoko Sawada